Most Black entrepreneurs in the Beauty industry are involved in the retail part of the supply chain.

 ED: The inspiration came from recognizing a need.
 Over the last 5 – 10 years, there has been an unprecedented number of new businesses and brands entering the beauty and personal grooming space.

 Although the number of brands have exponentially grown, the number of manufacturers servicing these brands has not.
 Specifically, manufactures with the ability to provide full service options to budding entrepreneurs that are just getting started or growing rapidly.

-New brands require specialized expertise and professional support.
+New brands require specialized expertise and professional support even when it comes to office operations for example Hosted Telephony.
 My team and I have the experience, knowledge and network to help these ideas come to life.

 SB: Most Black businesses in the beauty industry focus on the retail phase of the supply chain.
 What made you decide to focus offer manufacturing services?

 ED: The landscape of the beauty industry is changing rapidly and I believe that the future of innovation in this space more so lies in the fate of the entrepreneur.

 I have encountered so many people with great ideas who didn’t have the right resources or access to get started.